-For me, it is a certain car or seeing an elderly gentleman with similar facial hair or a visit to the city where I know my abuser lives that sets me off.
-Once it starts, I can do little to stop it.
+For me, it is a certain car or seeing an elderly gentleman with similar facial hair, or a visit to the city where I know my abuser lives that sets me off.
+Once triggered, I can do little to stop it.
 I used to feel guilty every time I got triggered until my wonderful therapist explained that it is a process of brain function that causes the triggers and not a personal failure on my part.

 Thank goodness, because being triggered only provided more fuel for self-loathing—why am I still letting this affect me?
 Why am I not over this?
-I am not “letting” anything affect me, my brain is simply doing its job.
+It was a relief to discover that I am not “letting” anything affect me, my brain was simply doing its job.

 When this happens to us and it will—validate our feelings, remind us we are no longer in danger and that it will pass.
-Recognize that it is not a setback in our healing, or a personal failure, just our brain doing its job.
+Recognize that it is not a setback in our healing, or a personal failure, just our brain attempting to keep us safe.

 We want you to know that we were victims of a crime.

 Being a conscientious person, I decided that total honesty was the best method.
 I set up a meeting with my pastor and my husband and told him every detail I could recall about my abuse.
 Later, I got the chance to speak with a psychologist who specializes in therapist/clergy abuse.
-He often testifies in legal cases about the dangers of transference in the therapeutic relationship and how this puts a client at higher risk.
+He often testifies in legal cases about the dangers of transference in the therapeutic relationship and how this makes clients vulnerable to predators.

 He asked me if I had shared anything with my spouse yet, and I told him I had explained everything.
-He said that’s too bad because I wasn’t obligated, that as a victim of a crime, a felony, that I didn’t “owe an explanation” to anyone.
+He said that’s too bad because I wasn’t obligated, that as a victim of a crime, a felony in many states, that I didn’t “owe an explanation” to anyone.
 It was such a comfort to hear those words, and I want you to hear them too.

 Do victims of crimes need to provide an explanation?
 Sadly, with sexual assault, many suggest that we do, but I am here to tell you that we do not.
-Click here for more on this: https://amynordhues.com/finding-fault-why-we-blame-victims-and-overlook-abusers/ If we saw a man beaten half to death on the street would we ask him why it happened?
+If we saw a man beaten half to death on the street, would we ask him why it happened?
 Or would it fill us with righteous indignation and compassion?

 We need you to understand our hesitancy to report the abuse.
 Reporting has definite healing benefits but also carries substantial risk.

 I went on a pre-planned vacation with a friend a week after escaping my abuser.
-I told her what happened, and she informed me that as a licensed social worker in Texas she had to report the doctor.
+I told her what happened, and she informed me that as a licensed social worker in Texas, she had to report the doctor.
 I got quiet whenever the subject came up.
 Finally, she asked me why I was avoiding the subject.
 “Because I don’t want anyone to know, that’s why!?”
-I said.

 Does staying quiet mean we are protecting our abusers?
 That we weren’t really victimized?
-I felt that unspoken judgment from others.
+It does not, but I felt that unspoken judgment at times.

 There is a lot we struggle with during those initial days and weeks.
 I felt guilty for ruining my therapist’s life and career.
 I thought maybe it was only something weird about me and that he helped others.
 I thought he should continue practicing.

 I wanted him to maintain his position as a church elder.
-I would quietly slip away.
+I would leave.
 I just wanted to be free from him.
 I wanted to crawl under a rock and when the coast was clear, I would soldier on alone telling no one.

 We want you to realize that you, as friends and family of a victim, are “secondary” victims.